akandelanre/akandelanre.github.io/talks.md

 ---

 ### Presentations, Workshops & Posters
+* "Multiple Imputation for Nonignorable Item Nonresponse in Complex Surveys Using Auxiliary Margins," Contributed talk at Joint Statistical Meetings.
+August 2020.

 * "Leveraging Auxiliary Information on Marginal Distributions in Nonignorable Models for Item and Unit Nonresponse in Surveys," Contributed talk at Joint Statistical Meetings, Denver, CO.
 July 2019.

 * "Leveraging Auxiliary Information on Marginal Distributions in Nonignorable Models for Item and Unit Nonresponse in Surveys," Department of Statistical Science seminar series talk at Duke University, Durham, NC.
 March 2019.